-This artilce was posted on Sunday, December 9th, 2012 at 10:59 pm and is filed under Advent, Austria, Christmas, Christmas Poems, Countries & Cultures, German, Germany, Holidays Around the World, Languages, MP3's of Poems, Poems, Poems about Snow, Poems about Winter, Poetry, Poetry about the Seasons, Poetry about the Weather, Poets, Rainer Maria Rilke, Recordings, Recordings of Poems.
+This article was posted on Sunday, December 9th, 2012 at 10:59 pm and is filed under Advent, Austria, Christmas, Christmas Poems, Countries & Cultures, German, Germany, Holidays Around the World, Languages, MP3's of Poems, Poems, Poems about Snow, Poems about Winter, Poetry, Poetry about the Seasons, Poetry about the Weather, Poets, Rainer Maria Rilke, Recordings, Recordings of Poems.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to “Advent – A German Poem by Rainer Maria Rilke”

 Leave a Reply